Kalmat/jaaw/README.md

 #### IMPORTANT

 The application and tray icons are... well, horrible.
 I have no graphic design capabilities at all.
 Download or design your own!
+Don't forget to place them on "resources" folder and rename them accordingly

 ### PENDING